-Crate training can really help with separation anxiety as the small space reminds them of the kennel life they used to have and feels more familiar to them.
+Crate training can help with separation anxiety as the small space reminds them of the kennel life they used to have and feels more familiar to them.

-It also means that they have a place to call their own where they feel safe.
+It also means they have a place to call their own where they feel safe.
 They don’t feel the stress of having to protect the whole house.

-A lack of mental stimulation can cause your greyhound to follow you around just out of curiosity or something to do.
+A lack of mental stimulation can cause your greyhound to follow you out of curiosity or something to do.
 Try to take them on a walk to a new place or give them a new toy.
 You should see them relax a little bit.

 You can get around this, not by completely ignoring them, but try not to make it a big deal every time you see them.